konecny-ondrej/gradle-keyring/README.md

 so the secrets don't end up in your command history in plaintext.
 - `removeSecret --name=secret_name` - Removes the secret from your keyring.
 - `cleanSecrets` - Remove all secrets defined in the project from your keyring.
 Useful if you want to quit a project.

+## Bootstrapping this project

+Because this project itself uses the plugin it implements, we run into a chicken-and-egg problem.
+Fortunately the secrets are not actually needed for building.
+So you can build the project first, then you can use the freshly-built plugin to load the secrets:

+1. Boostrap the plugin: `./gradlew publishAllPublicationsToProjectLocalRepository` .
+2. Run a task that requires secrets: `./gradlew listSecretValues -Dorg.gradle.jvmargs="-DuseKeyring"`.

+> [!NOTE]
+> This bootstrap process is needed in this project only, you don't need it in other projects using the plugin.